SSWConsulting/SSW.Rules.Content/rules/do-you-use-loggermessage-in-net.md/rule.md

 The LoggerMessage pattern is particularly beneficial in scenarios where logging needs to be performed frequently with minimal performance impact.
 It is most effective when:

-- Logging is done in high-throughput scenarios (e.g., background services, real-time applications).
+- Logging is done in high-throughput scenarios (e.g., background services, real-time applications)
 - You require structured logging for easier integration with advanced logging systems (e.g., Serilog, ElasticSearch).
 - Reducing object allocations and computational overhead is a priority for the application.